 The adoption of digital technologies by businesses is a catalyst for economic development and labor productivity growth.
 While the ICT industry performed reasonably well during the economic crisis and is focusing increasingly on international markets, Greece's overall industry performance in integrating digital technology is below par and progress is slow.
 The percentage of businesses using technologies such as electronic information sharing (ERP – 37%) and social media (18%) is nearly equal to the EU average; however, not many Greek businesses use RFID, eInvoices, or cloud services.
 Very few Small and Medium Enterprises (SMEs) in Greece sell online (6.1%) and even fewer sell online to other EU member states (3.4%), probably because of delivery costs.
 On the positive side, the Greek start-up ecosystem is viewed very favorably worldwide and investments in digital companies have multiplied over the last few years, from €500 000 in 2009 to more than €50 Million in 2015.
 It is expected that a programme for "Upgrading of micro and small existing businesses to develop their capacity in new markets" will be issued under the OP Competitiveness - Entrepreneurship - Innovation of the National Strategic Reference Framework 2014-2020 (ESIF).

-This programme will reinforce existing micro and small enterprises operating in eight strategic priority sectors: agro-food, energy, cultural and creative industries, supply chain, environment, information and communication technologies (ICT), health - medicines and materials - construction.
+This programme will reinforce existing micro and small enterprises operating in eight strategic national priority sectors: agro-food, energy, cultural and creative industries, supply chain, environment, information and communication technologies (ICT), health - medicines and materials - construction.
 One of the proposed areas this programme will also cover is to support small enterprises in simplifying and automating operational and production activities through modernization of equipment and the introduction and/or increase of the use of ICT.
 It is important that Greek businesses improve their level of digitization in order to attain further efficiency and productivity gains so as to be able to benefit even more from taking advantage of the possibilities offered by online commerce.
 Greece would also benefit from an Industry 4.0 strategy as well as from European Fund for Strategic Investments (EFSI) dedicated funds for SMEs and larger companies.

 Table 2.3 Integration of Digital Technology by business